 Multiple returns are only a problem if various branches within a function perform disparate calculations and some return from within a branch while others take alternative action.
 Code where a simple calculation such as a case expression results in a return from each branch with a unique value is a valid pattern.

-6.31.2 Guidance to language users
+6.31.2 Avoidance mechanisms for language users

+To avoid the vulnerabilities or mitigate their ill effects, Java software developers can:

-Follow the guidance contained in ISO/IEC TR 24772-1:2019 clause 6.31.5.
+Apply the avoidance mechanisms contained in ISO/IEC 24772-1:2024 6.31.5.

 Write clear and concise structured code to make code as understandable as possible.

-Restrict the use of continue and break in loops to encourage more structured programming.
+Restrict or prohibit the use of continue and break in loops to encourage more structured programming.

 6.32 Passing parameters and return values [CSJ]